-William's score for the BBC Natural World production, Jungle Gremlins of Java, was used for a new Washinton Ballet dance production devised by young international choreographer, Andile Ndlovu, with performances this May in Washington DC.
-William was also commissioned this year to write a choral anthem to celebrate Redland High School's 130th Anniversary.
-The anthem, entitled Ye of Day with words by Geoffrey Chaucer was given its first performance at Bristol Cathedral on 29 June.
+William's score for the BBC Natural World production, Jungle Gremlins of Java, winner of Best Wildlife Documentary at the RTS West of England Awards, was used for a new Washington Ballet dance production devised by young international choreographer, Andile Ndlovu, with performances in Washington DC.

-William is a Senior Associate Teacher on the Music for Film and Television MA at Bristol University.
-He also gives seminars on Music for Film for organisations such as Wildscreen International Film Festival, City University and Music Industry Education.
+William is Senior Associate Teacher on the Composition for Film and Television MA at Bristol University.
+He also gives seminars on Music for Film for organisations such as Wildscreen Festival, City University and Music Industry Education.
 In May 2010 he worked, as composer in residence, on a major Music for Film project with the BBC Concert Orchestra and 27 young musicians as part of the Bristol Festival of Nature 2010.
-William was recently appointed as music specialist to the Board of Governors for Redland High School, an independent girls' school in Bristol.

 William has a degree in Music from the University of East Anglia and is a licentiate of the Guildhall School of Music and Drama having been a Junior Exhibitioner in violin and piano at the Royal College of Music and a Music Scholar at St. Paul’s School.
 He studied conducting with Richard Hickox, John Lubbock and George Hurst, and piano with Sidney Harrison and John York.
 His passion for film composition began when working as a musical assistant to British composer Edward Williams preparing scores and conducting sessions on television projects for Edward.